 Wear Migraine Glasses – Even overcast winter days can be too bright and the glare can cause a lot of problems if you have any sensitivity to light.
 Precision tinted glasses will give your eyes much-needed protection which can help prevent cold weather migraines (they work great in the warmer, sunnier months too!).
 There are several studies that prove it, including one that examined the effects of tinted lenses for treating photophobia in traumatic brain injury patients.

 Stay Warm – This may seem like common sense, but many people do not dress appropriately for the cold.
-The stress on your body from being too cold can trigger cold weather migraines, but even just feeling frigid air on your face and head can bring on the pain.
+The stress on your body from being too cold can trigger cold weather migraines, but even just cold air on your face and head is enough to trigger a headache.
 Wear a hat and scarf, especially if the temperatures dip below freezing.
 Protect your face and head from the cold and wind to help prevent migraines.

 Sleep – The time change, shorter days, and typically overcast skies of winter can really upset your sleep patterns.
 Try to get on a fairly regular sleep schedule and make sure you are getting not only enough sleep, but good quality sleep too.
 A recent study shows that sleep can help stop migraines, but it also suggests that regular, good quality sleep can also help prevent them.